-Where your employees spend a significant amount of time - continuously an hour or more - on display screen equipment (DSE) (eg PCs, laptops, tablets and smartphones), it’s good practice to provide employees with guidance on the best DSE practices and on the best way to set up their workstations.
+Where your employees spend a significant amount of time (ie daily use, for an hour or more at a time) on display screen equipment (DSE) (eg PCs, laptops, tablets and smartphones), it’s good practice to provide employees with guidance on the best DSE practices and on the best way to set up their workstations.
 You should also encourage your employees to take breaks between long spells of screen time and to get up to do some stretching exercises.

 You should have procedures in place to keep in touch with your employees about occupational stress, to provide support and guidance and for them to voice their concerns.
 For example by holding regular meetings through phone calls or video conferences.

 Other ways to reduce employees’ occupational stress include: